JeremiahKaren/35percent.github.io/_posts/2019-06-15-delays-and-delancey.md

 ---
 layout: post
-published: false
+published: true
-title: Delays and Delancey
+title: "Delays and Delancey"
+subtitle: "Delancey looks to escape blame for its own faults"
 ---
-## Delancey looks to escape blame for its own faults

 In the face of a [judicial review](http://35percent.org/2019-03-05-elephant-shopping-centre-judicial-review/) of their planning approval for the shopping centre demolition and redevelopment (now scheduled for 17 and 18 August), centre owners and developer Delancey showed a touching concern for the welfare of the traders, making noises about how the ['timeline for starting on site will be pushed back'](https://www.london-se1.co.uk/news/view/9863), affecting the traders' hopes for  _'stability and certainty'_.